 Nellysford home prices are not only among the most expensive in Virginia, but Nellysford real estate also consistently ranks among the most expensive in America.

-Nellysford is a decidedly white-collar town, with fully 85.09% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Nellysford is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Nellysford who work in management occupations (21.10%), legal occupations (13.99%), and office and administrative support (10.32%).
+Nellysford is a decidedly white-collar town, with fully 87.42% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Nellysford is a town of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Nellysford who work in management occupations (21.96%), sales jobs (14.50%), and office and administrative support (10.87%).

 Also of interest is that Nellysford has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 49.69% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Nellysford telecommute to their jobs.
+Overall, about 39.02% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Nellysford is a somewhat ethnically-diverse town.
 The people who call Nellysford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nellysford residents report their race to be White.
-Important ancestries of people in Nellysford include Irish, English, German, European, and Scottish.
+Important ancestries of people in Nellysford include Irish, German, English, European, and Russian.

 The most common language spoken in Nellysford is English.
 Other important languages spoken here include Spanish and German/Yiddish.